 Percy loves his 89-year-old mother and has a loving caring family.
 His mother has been ill and in the hospital but she came home today.
 He is very thankful for that and hopeful that she will be well soon.
 Later on, he will go and be with her taking turns with his sisters around the clock caring for her; a warm and sweet story of family love.
 His story is one example of the diversity and variations of care in the home care industry in America.

 During our short ride, he learned that I am a business owner and that I was headed to meet with our business friends.
 I told him how fun it is to get to know other business owners.
 That I learn so much from them and through open and honest conversation they learn from me as well.
 He said in an offhand way that that is like “iron sharpening iron”.
 I remembered that saying from a bible story I learned as a child but I didn’t get the context.
 He reminded me of the rest of the verse, “so one man sharpens another.”
 I immediately got it.
 He recognized that people working together are actually helping the other to hone their skills in this case business skills.
 I immediately had my angle for this Decision Health Private Duty conference blog.

-As a vendor at this conference, I have many different types of situations that I find myself in.
-I can talk to customers, potential customers, partners and potential partners.
+As a vendor at the DecisionHealth Conference, I have many different types of situations I find myself in.
+I can talk to customers, potential customers, partners, and potential partners.
 I can get a perception of our competitors (there are often many in the room) from their marketing and branding efforts and I can talk to people who use them to find out what they like and what they don’t like.